t1yeh/labreport3/index.md

 biomed/1471-2121-3-4.txt:          For microscopic observation, cells were plated in biomed/1471-2121-3-6.txt:          fluorescence microscopic observation immediately before
 ```
-This command searches for "amylase" as a complete word in text files of the biomed directory (.txt) and shows the first 10 lines.
+This command searches for "amylase" as a complete word in text files of the ```biomed``` directory and shows the first 10 lines.
 This can be helpful if we are looking for a specific biological compound.(lots of bio terminology uses word componding like Pneumonoultra```microscopic```silicovolcanoconiosis)

 ```
 grep -w 'process' 911report/*.txt | head -10